-Mothers who develop gestational diabetes during pregnancy are at a major risk of developing issues related to the placenta.
+Women who develop gestational diabetes during pregnancy are at a major risk of developing issues related to the placenta.

-Placenta Complications in Pregnancy
+Placental Complications During Pregnancy

 1. Placenta Previa or Low-Lying Placenta

 The placenta is usually located on the side or on the top of the uterus.
 But when the placenta is unusually low in the uterus, either covering the cervix or next to it, this condition is called placenta praevia.
-In later stages of pregnancy, placenta praevia may cause serious complications.
+In the later stages of pregnancy, placenta praevia may cause serious complications.
 In case of complete or total praevia, the placenta is covering the cervix completely.
-In such cases, the baby cannot be born through vaginal delivery and a caesarean section needs to be performed.
-In case of partial praevia, there are still chances of vaginal birth.
-This condition is common in older women, women who have had uterine surgeries, women who have undergone caesarean section before, women who have had abortions, etc.
+In such cases, the baby cannot be born through vaginal delivery and a caesarean section will need to be performed.
+In the case of partial praevia, there are still chances of vaginal birth.
+This condition is common in older women, women who have had uterine surgeries, women who have undergone caesarean section before, and women who have had abortions, etc.

 2. Placental Dysfunction

 The main function of the placenta is to provide sufficient nutrition to the foetus.
 Placental insufficiency occurs when the placenta is unable to provide enough nutrients to the foetus.
-This condition can pose a serious threat to the unborn child, such as oxygen deprivation at birth, premature labour, stillbirth, etc. Though this condition may not be life-threatening for the mother, it might become dangerous for her in cases where she suffers from hypertension or diabetes.
+This condition can pose a serious threat to the unborn child, such as oxygen deprivation at birth, premature labour, stillbirth, etc. Though this condition may not be life-threatening for the woman, it might become dangerous for her in cases where she suffers from hypertension or diabetes.

 3. Abruption of Placenta

 Placental abruption is said to occur when the placenta detaches from the uterus during the course of pregnancy.
 The detached blood vessels cause vaginal bleeding, pain in the stomach, and contractions.
-This condition might affect the growth of the foetus, cause premature birth or even lead to still birth.
+This condition might affect the growth of the foetus, cause premature birth or even lead to stillbirth.
 Women with medical conditions such as hypertension and diabetes, uterine complications, abdominal trauma, and previous history of abruption, and women who smoke or use drugs are more likely to be at risk of having placental abruption during their pregnancy.

 High blood pressure may cause problems in the placenta.
-The blood flow to the placenta decreases because of hyper tension, which means fewer nutrients and oxygen get supplied to the foetus.
+The blood flow to the placenta decreases because of hypertension, which means fewer nutrients and oxygen get supplied to the foetus.
 This can result in slow growth, premature birth or low birth weight.